-Grace College is an evangelical Christian community of higher education which applies biblical values in strengthening character, sharpening competence, and preparing for service.
-Grace Theological Seminary is a learning community dedicated to teaching, training, and transforming the whole person for local church and global ministry.
+Grace College is an evangelical Christian community of higher education which applies biblical values in strengthening character, sharpening competence and preparing for service.
+Grace Theological Seminary is a learning community dedicated to teaching, training and transforming the whole person for local church and global ministry.

-The integration of faith and learning is based on the shared understanding that the extent to which we do our work consciously as Christians, our professional lives become an offering of worship to God, and our faith gives greater significance to the questions we struggle within our work and in our lives.
+The integration of faith and learning is based on the shared understanding that the extent to which we do our work consciously as Christians, our professional lives become an offering of worship to God, and our faith gives greater significance to the questions we struggle with in our work and in our lives.
 In other words, we are whole individuals and recognize the deficiency of a compartmentalized life.
 Based on this foundation, our faith informs our work and makes it distinctive.

 In March 2017, a new strategic plan was approved by the Grace College & Seminary board of trustees to fulfill the vision of Grace: to be an exemplary, Christ-centered educational community characterized by innovation, affordability and real-world preparation.
 Grace’s new strategic plan includes four priorities: